 Requirement for an Expert in Malpractice Lawsuit in South Dakota

 South Dakota places a cap on non-economic damages in medical malpractice cases.
-As per South Dakota Codified Laws section 21-3-11, non-economic damages, which include compensation for pain and suffering, are capped at $500,000.
+Under South Dakota Codified Laws Section 21-3-11, non-economic damages, which include compensation for pain and suffering, are capped at $500,000.
 This cap does not apply to economic damages, such as medical expenses and lost earnings.
-These caps are subject to some criticism, as they can limit recovery for victims with significant non-economic damages.
+These caps are unfair but we have to work around them.

 South Dakota Informed Consent Law